 The Notice of Intended Marriage

 In amongst all the really fun and exciting preparations for your wedding, the legal paperwork looms.
 It looks overwhelming and tedious.
 It doesn’t have to be!
-Your celebrant’s job (well part of the job) is ensuring that you are guided through this process stress- free, with all the necessary legal bits covered.
+Your celebrant’s job (well part of the job) is ensuring that you are guided through this process stress-free, with all the necessary legal bits covered.

 In this post, I want to explain the Notice of Intended Marriage (NOIM) – what it is, why it’s needed, and how to fill it out.

-In Australia, couples wishing to be married need to lodge a Notice of Intended Marriage (NOIM) with their chosen marriage celebrant at least one calendar month prior to your ceremony, but not more than 18 months prior.
+In Australia, couples wishing to be married need to lodge a Notice of Intended Marriage (NOIM) with their chosen marriage celebrant at least one calendar month prior to their ceremony, but not more than 18 months prior.

 Why do we have to fill out a NOIM?